32 Great Vacation Reads For Your Spring Break

 P.S.
-Staying home this summer, but wish you weren't?
+Staying home this spring, but wish you weren't?
 Don't worry, we've included some transportive stories, too.

 The Unsinkable Greta James by Jennifer E. Smith ($13+)